2nd Dec 2014

 What happens when you have a brush with death, and a chance meeting in a lift gives the opportunity to break away from the mundane, to find something in life that is more than "just the job?"
 Do you take the chance, or do you play it safe, do the sensible, English thing?

 Virginia, chooses to take the chance.
 She breaks out of the mundane, and follows her heart to Buenos Aires to learn the tango, and in doing so learns how to live.
 Summer Strallen beautifully captures the emotional journey Virginia makes - the boredom, the excitement, the anticipation and trepidation and the passion.

 The male characters are played by Jos Vantyler from the staid, sensible, unadventurous English fiancé Phil, to Marco the tango teacher, Argentinian, sexy, seductive, dangerous.
-Jos gives and exceptional performance: he slips from one character to the next seamlessly yet at no point is the audience left wondering which character they are with - a flick of his cuffs, and unbuttoned shirt, finger-tousled hair style, transform him from fiancé, father, doctor, boss, hotel owner, to Marco.
+Jos gives an exceptional performance: he slips from one character to the next seamlessly, yet at no point is the audience left wondering which character they are with - a flick of his cuffs, an unbuttoned shirt, and finger-tousled hair style, transform him from fiancé, father, doctor, boss, hotel owner, to Marco.